 Dear Guests,

-you are located now at Lower Lakes in front of the memorial tablet to Milka Katarina Trnina, the greatest Croatian opera artist and one of the world’s greatest opera divas who lived at the turn of the 20th century.
+you are now at the Lower Lakes, standing before the memorial plaque dedicated to Milka Katarina Trnina, the greatest Croatian opera singer and one of the world’s most renowned opera divas of the early 20th century.

 She was born in Vezišće (Municipality of Križ) in 1863, a small town 50 km away from Zagreb.
 Her famous musical journey began with her first performance at the age of 16 at the Croatian National Theater in Zagreb.
 She studied music at the Vienna Conservatory, as the best in the class of the Viennese singing pedagogue Joseph Gänsbacher and the best graduate with the golden medal.
 Her personal caracteristics were great natural talent, exceptional diligence, high intelligence and a broad general knowledge.